vana-com/vana-mit-hackathon/README.md

 ![](./assets/readme/homepage.png)

+# Vana API

+Take a look at the [Vana API Documentation](https://vana.gitbook.io/api/) on how to use our api and make your hackathon idea come to life

 # Ready for the world to see it?
-Deploy it on Vercel

 The easiest way to deploy your Next.js app to the internet is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 To deploy the Demo app, you would need to [configure your project](https://vercel.com/new/clone?project-name=vana-portrait-demo&repository-name=vana-portrait-demo&repository-url=https%3A%2F%2Fgithub.com%2Fvana%2Fvana-portrait-demo).